 There’s more to estate planning than merely planning for the future.
 Financial options are available to you depending on your situation and can provide considerable savings and protection.

-A revocable living trust cannot protect you from creditors or provide any tax advantages, but it guarantees a simple the transfer of property after your death and can be altered at any moment.
-Another option is irrevocable living trusts, which provide protection from creditors and tax benefits, and can also help provide for family members for many generations, provide an income, and contribute to charities, depending on whether it’s an asset protection trust, dynasty trust, charitable remainder trust , or irrevocable life insurance trust.
-Creating a foundation can provide you with some of the same advantages, except adding more control and a longer-lasting legacy.
+A revocable living trust cannot protect you from creditors or provide any tax advantages, but it guarantees a simple transfer of property after your death and can be altered at any moment.
+An irrevocable living trust is another option that provides tax benefits and protection from creditors.
+It can also help provide for family members for many generations, provide an income, and contribute to charities, depending on whether it’s an asset protection trust, a dynasty trust, a charitable remainder trust, or an irrevocable life insurance trust.
+Creating a foundation can also provide you with some of the same advantages while adding more control for a longer-lasting legacy.

 Revocable Living Trusts

-A trust is a fiduciary arrangement wherein you entrust the management of assets to a third party as a result of one or maybe more beneficiaries.
-The simplest and most frequent type of trust is a revocable living trust.
+A trust is a fiduciary arrangement wherein you entrust the management of your assets to a third party for the benefit of one or more beneficiaries.
+The simplest and most commonly used trust is a revocable living trust.

 When you die, your assets (the trust assets) are divided according to the terms of your revocable living trust.

 Creating a trust is one of the simplest and most effective ways to ensure that you retain control over the distribution of your assets after you pass away.

 Put simply, a trust is a system to keep track of who owns and maintains your property, as well as how it is managed and distributed.
 A trust is similar to a vault that you generate your own combination for and place property inside of, giving you the most control and peace of mind.